Harte Hanks: Newspapers

 Harte Hanks' first newspapers were Hanks' Abilene Reporter-News and Harte's San Angelo Standard.
-Other early acquisitions in the 1920s and 1930s included the Harlingen Star, Corpus Christi Times, Big Spring Herald and Paris News.
+Other early acquisitions in the 1920s and 1930s included the Harlingen Star, Corpus Christi Times, Big Spring Herald, and Paris News.
 The company incorporated as Harte-Hanks Newspapers, Inc. in 1948.

-The company bought two competing newspapers in Greenville, Texas in the mid-1950s, consolidating them into the Herald-Banner after two years of fierce rivalry.
+The company bought two competing newspapers in Greenville, Texas, in the mid-1950s, consolidating them into the Herald-Banner after two years of fierce rivalry.
 A court case followed, with Harte Hanks accused of unfair competition.
 The chain was acquitted of the charges in 1959.

-In 1962, the company took full ownership of San Antonio Express-News, its largest circulation newspaper.
+In 1962, the company took full ownership of San Antonio Express-News, its largest-circulation newspaper.
 The Express-News was one of the first properties Harte Hanks sold off, however, as it began to narrow its focus to smaller newspapers and eventually to direct marketing.
 Rupert Murdoch paid $19 million for the Express-News in 1973.

-At the time of the first IPO in 1972, the firm owned properties in 19 markets across six states.
+At the time of the first initial public offering in 1972, the firm owned properties in 19 markets across six states.
 The paper expanded outside of Texas that year with the purchase of the Anderson Independent and Anderson Daily Mail of Anderson, South Carolina, merging them into the Anderson Independent-Mail.

 By 1980, the company owned 29 daily and 68 weekly newspapers.

 In 1995, Harte Hanks sold to Community Newspaper Company its interest in the Massachusetts-based Middlesex News, two other dailies, and associated weeklies in the western suburbs of Boston.
 It had owned the News since 1972 and bought the News-Tribune and Daily Transcript in 1986.

-The Abilene, Anderson, Corpus Christi, and San Angelo papers were among the last remaining Harte Hanks newspaper properties and were sold to E. W. Scripps Company in May 1997.
-Scripps spun out its newspaper assets into Journal Media Group in April 2015.
+The Abilene, Anderson, Corpus Christi, and San Angelo papers, among the last remaining Harte Hanks newspaper properties, were sold to E. W. Scripps Company in May 1997.
+Scripps spun off its newspaper assets into the Journal Media Group in April 2015.
 Journal was then absorbed into Gannett in April 2016.

 Television and radio

 The company made its first foray into other media as early as 1962, when Harte Hanks bought KENS-AM-TV, San Antonio's CBS radio and television affiliates, as part of its acquisition of the Express-News.
 Harte Hanks turned KENS from a perennial ratings also-ran to the market leader by 1968.
 In the 1970s, the newspaper-dominated company further diversified its holdings by purchasing the WAIM radio and TV stations in Anderson as part of its purchase of the Independent and Mail, as well as television stations in Jacksonville, Florida, Greensboro, North Carolina, and Springfield, Missouri.
 In 1978, Harte Hanks bought radio stations formerly owned by Southern Broadcasting.
-In 1980, the company's broadcast holdings were four television stations, 11 radio stations and four cable television systems.
+In 1980, the company's broadcast holdings were four television stations, 11 radio stations, and four cable television systems.
 It sold off most of these assets in the mid-1980s to pay down debt incurred in the leveraged buyout that took the company private.
-Harte Hanks continued to hold KENS until 1997, when it and the company's remaining newspaper properties were sold to Scripps.
+Harte Hanks continued to hold KENS until 1997, when the company's remaining newspaper properties and it were sold to Scripps.